-In the Department of Criminal Justice and Social Sciences, we prepare students to successfully move into careers as liberally educated people who are intellectually mature, ethically responsible, culturally aware, and knowledgeable about social justice concerns.
+In the Department of Criminal Justice and Social Sciences, we prepare you to successfully move into careers as liberally educated people who are intellectually mature, ethically responsible, culturally aware, and knowledgeable about social justice concerns.

 UW-Platteville offers two nationally known, industry-leading programs: Criminal Justice and Forensic Investigation.